 *The metamorphosis of a frog with its aquatic juvenile stage (tadpole stage) and its amphibious adult stage (air-breathing frog)

-*The metamorphosis of a Red Eft salamander with its terrestrial juvenile stage and aquatic adult stage
+*The metamorphosis of a Red Eft salamander (as well as other species of salamanders) with its terrestrial juvenile stage and aquatic adult stage

 * The division of labor in a honeybee hive, and the dances that the bees perform to communication the exact location of nectar

 * The ability of salmon to return to lay eggs in the very stream where they were hatched

 * "Toucan bills are a model of lightweight strength (they can crack nuts, yet are light enough not to seriously impede the bird's flight)" (National Geographic, April 2008, p.
 75).
 Was this remarkable design not really designed at all, but just the result of random processes through time?